The Miraculous Mellops (TV series): Season 2

 On the distant Earth-like planet of "Peaceful", the serene planet is under attack by an awful race of huge monstrous creatures known as Grubs.
 The Grubs use rayguns to turn whatever they find into toffee before devouring it.
 They have done this to countless planets before.

 Meanwhile, on Earth, Bill has purchased a fax machine for the Mellops' business, and plans to re-open the nursery with a grand gala party.
 Samantha instantly feels that this would be a fantastic opportunity to catch up with Jane and Ralph.
-Samantha, wanting to be the first to use the fax machine, sends an invitation for the party to the same phone-number she uses to contact Jane on the Moon.

-Turns out the Moonlings' phone and fax numbers are not one and the same.
-The fax number is actually the Grubs'!
-The Grubs receive the invitation, and trace it back to Earth.
+Samantha, wanting to be the first to use the fax machine, sends an invitation for the party to the same phone-number she uses to contact Jane on the Moon only to found out the fax number belongs to the Grubs who receive the invitation, and trace it back to Earth.
 Knowing that Earth is the home of the Sydney Opera House, and it would make a delicious meal, the Grubs instantly send a 3D video-fax back to Samantha saying they accept.
 Confused, Samantha calls the Grubs' back and tells them they aren't actually invited.
 The Grubs' are annoyed and disappointed; and decide they will go to the party and eat whatever they find on Earth.

-Instantly, Samantha decides she must go to the Grubs' planet and convince them face-to-face to not come.
-The dilemma; how can she get there?
+Instantly, Samantha decides she must go to the Grubs' planet and convince them face-to-face to not come but does not know how.
 The Mellops instantly enlist the help of Darren Dump, who is never seen without his laptop, to look up information on the internet on long distance space travel.

 Darren finds information on a forum called the Pan-Galactic Bulletin Board.
 The best way would be through a travelling device known as a "WOOP", or a "Window of Opportunity".
 With alterations, any normal window will do, however a massive power source is needed to power it.
 Normal batteries don't get the WOOP very far, so Samantha gets Jane to send her a "Cold Fusion Reactor", the same thing that powers the Moonlings' space ships.
 This also is not enough.